graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

-Input object fields can be required.
-If the input object field type is non-null and does not have a default value, the input object field is required and furthermore the explicit value {null} may not be provided.
+Input object fields may be required.
+Much like a field may have required arguments, an input object may have required fields.
+An input field is required if it has a non-null type and does not have a default value.
 Otherwise, the input object field is optional.

 ## Directives